 Will the judge perform the ceremony if all of our documents are not in order?
 Are there any exceptions?

 - Sorry, if any documents are missing or incorrect there can be no ceremony.
 No exceptions.
-Your wedding planner will help assure that everything is in order.
+Your wedding coordinator will help assure that everything is in order.

 Is there a private terrace or outdoor area where we can hold a rehearsal dinner?

 - We can accommodate a rehearsal dinner at any one of our restaurants, as well as a private location, for an extra charge.

 Is there a charge for guests to participate in sports at the resort?

 - Non motorized water sports are included in your Unlimited Luxury® package.
 Please refer to the activities and entertainment section of the website for details.

 Can you arrange a special tour or activity for our guests?